patnaikshekhar/SalesforceLoginHelperChromeExtension/readme.md

 # Salesforce Login Helper

-A Simple Chrome Extension that makes it easy to store Salesforce Logins.
+When working with many Salesforce Orgs its very difficult to remember all your credentials.
+Salesforce Login Helper is a Simple Chrome Extension that makes it easy to store Salesforce Logins.
 This is especially useful for people who use mutiple orgs and mutiple logins.

 ## Installation